sorcero/ingestum/docs/installation.rst

     $ toolbox create -c ingestum-toolbox -i ingestum-toolbox
     $ toolbox enter ingestum-toolbox

-Another alternative is to use a Docker container bind-mounted with a folder on your host system.
+An alternative is to use a Docker container bind-mounted with a folder on your host system.
 In this way, you can use the Docker container as an execution sandbox while using the files and apps (code editors, PDF viewers, etc.) on your host system.